NVIDIA/aistore/docs/batch.md

 Last (but not the least) is - time.
 Job execution may take many seconds, sometimes minutes or hours.

-Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, and more.
+Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset and more.

 Global rebalance gets (automatically) triggered by any membership changes (nodes joining, leaving, powercycling, etc.) that can be further visualized via `ais show rebalance` CLI.